Cross-Country Moving Companies: Services, Costs, and How to Choose

 An on-site labor service is different from full service because you’re removing the need for a moving truck.

-Some of the factors that are taken into consideration when using on-site labor are the use of supplies including dollies, tie-downs, tools, padding, and more.
-Most companies charge for this, while Meathead Movers does not.
+Some of the factors considered when using on-site labor include the use of supplies, such as dollies, tie-downs, tools, padding, and more.
+Most companies charge for these services, while Meathead Movers does not.

 10. Consider your lodging